-SheShreds breaks our ability levels into 3 options for Bike School and Clinics (Ninjas, RocksStars, HotShots) and 2 options for Shredders (Cruisers and Zoomers).
-Please pick the ability description that suits you best so that we can pair you with a group with similar skill sets for the program you want to participate in.
+SheShreds MTB breaks our ability levels into 3 options for Bike School and Clinics (Ninjas, RocksStars, HotShots) and 2 options for Shredders (Cruisers and Zoomers).
+Please choose the ability description that suits you best so that we can pair you with a group with similar skill sets for the program you want to participate in.

-SheShreds focuses on beginner and intermediate level programs.
+SheShreds MTB focuses on beginner and intermediate level programs.
 New to mountain biking - great, we would love to have you!
 Got a bike a few years ago and would like to ride it with more confidence - sounds like a plan!
 Done a few mountain trips and looking to slay those berms with a bit more technique - we would love to help ya!

 If you are a kick-ass advanced rider looking for advanced lessons (black rated jumps, drops etc), we can help you out with that with some tailored private instruction with our Level 2 coach!
 If you are an advanced rider looking for a challenging weekly ride, contact us and we can direct you to another awesome ride group (like the Hardcore ride group).

-Ninjas are gals who are new to ‘single-track’ mountain biking and are looking to build confidence and techniques focusing on balance, gearing, braking and foundational skills.
+Ninjas are riders who are new to ‘single-track’ mountain biking and are looking to build confidence and techniques focusing on balance, gearing, braking and foundational skills.
 Ninja’s may have ridden on gravel paths, sidewalks, asphalt paths and firm, wider dirt trails and are getting comfortable on a bike.

-These gals are more intimidated when it comes to riding over roots & small logs, unknown trails and descending.
+These riders are more intimidated when it comes to riding over roots & small logs, unknown trails and descending.
 Ninja group rides spend more time building skills, but still makes time for a fun ride.

 This group stops and re-groups often to rest, hydrate as well as to chat about and practice challenging trail features.
 No one is left behind and we stay on green, progressing through the season to simple blue trails.